 See the Collection’s calendar of events to be sure you don’t miss anything!

-Every year, the La Collection : l’art de partager program will be reflected in a themed exhibition on tour in four regions of Québec.
+Every year, the La Collection : l’art de partager program is reflected in a themed exhibition on tour in four regions of Québec.
 View the calendar for dates and locations.

 The current thematic exhibition offers a unique multidisciplinary cultural program that includes: